blamelesshq/blameless-api-samples/README.md

-# blameless-examples
+# Blameless API Samples
-This repository provides documented examples of interacting with Blameless's API's.
+This repository provides documented examples of interacting with Blameless' APIs.